My Pick of the Best Yoga Retreats in Bali for 2022

 The authentic Balinese Master Guru Ketut Asana is from a a family of traditional Balinese shamanic healers and founded this center in 2014 based on Ashram Munivara’s mission to help people find their true selves through holy knowledge, puja, yoga, meditation, holy song etc. The yoga classes here are unique, based on the traditional Kundalini Tantra yoga style inspired by Balinese Master Guru Ketut Asana are a specialty of this place and are truly a unique experience.

-On arrival at Om Ham you will soon realise why there is no better place to deepen your yoga and meditation practices.
 The resort is overflowing with a beautifully tranquil, magical, spiritual and positive vibe.
 All rooms face outward to the picturesque rice fields and a beautiful swimming pool area.
-What a refreshing view to wake up to every morning!
 The staff are Om Ham are lovely and the organic and healthy food is prepared and served with lots of love.
 I especially liked the included afternoon tea and the blissful spa on site.

 Balitrees is a traditional Balinese yoga retreat and healing sanctuary that offers a real escape from modern life and a unique Balinese spiritual and yoga retreat experience.
 Balitrees is located in the spiritual village of Sesandan in the Tabanan area which is a quiet part of the island, surrounded by rice paddies and swaying palm trees for a truly authentic Balinese experience.